 - To Apply: Only qualified applicants please.
-The deadline to apply is 3:00 pm on Thursday, April 4th, 2013.
+The deadline to apply is TBD Spring 2014.
 Please visit our online recruitment site to complete your application, https://pitzer.peopleadmin.com/postings/237, and have the four following documents ready to upload:

 - 1. A Letter of Interest addressing how you satisfy the required knowledge, skills and experience for the position;